InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Background

-When a language model is used for language generation its operation is divided into two stages of \textit{prefill} and \textit{decode}.
-During the prefill stage the hidden states $h \in \mathbb{R}^{N_Q,d}$ contain multiple tokens that help the model obtain the context of the current task.
+When a language model is used for language generation its operation, is divided into two stages of \textit{prefill} and \textit{decode}.
+During the prefill stage, the hidden states $h \in \mathbb{R}^{N_Q \times d}$ contain multiple tokens that help the model obtain the context of the current task.
 After prefill, the model enters the decode stage where it generates tokens one by one ($N_Q = 1$).
 Despite that, key and value matrices contain all the context from the prefill stage and the decode stage up to that point ($N_K > 1$).

-Since the size of these matrices grow with every new token, KV caching proposes to cache and reuse key and value matrices to avoid their recomputation for each step.
+Since these matrices grow with every new token, KV caching proposes to cache and reuse key and value matrices to avoid their recomputation for each step.
 KV cache matrices are initialized at the end of the prefill stage as

-and are re-used for the subsequently generated tokens so that at each step of the decode phase the key and value is computed only for the last token.
+and are re-used for the subsequently generated tokens so that at each step of the decode phase the key and value are computed only for the last token.
 Using KV caching, Equation \ref{eq:att:kv} is re-written as

 After each decode step, the cache is updated with the most recently computed key and value.
 This technique speeds up the generation process by avoiding the full linear transformation that creates the full $K$ and $V$ for each token.